SainsburyWellcomeCentre/aeon_mecha/docs/using_datajoint_via_jupyterhub.md

     ssh -Y jbhagat@localhost -p 9998 -L localhost:2222:192.168.234.1:2222
     ```

-4) In the browser, open up the jupyter hub server via the localhost address:
+4) In a web browser, enter `localhost:2222` to open up the jupyter hub server via the localhost address.
-    `localhost:2222`

 See `docs/examples/dj_example_notebook.ipynb` for an example notebook that you can play with in the jupyterhub session.